Device Administration

 Verified Devices

 Twingate supports various integrations with EDR and MDM software to automatically mark devices as verified.
-In addition, Twingate allows admins to designate specific devices as manually verified via the Devices tab in the admin console or on a specific device page.
+In addition, Twingate allows admins to designate specific devices as manually verified.
 Verified devices can be incorporated into Security Policies so that this status is taken into account.

 This policy requirement can be enforced for any device with the Twingate client app, regardless of platform or location.
 For information on incorporating device verification into Security Policies, see the Device Security Guide.